ubergeek77/Lemmy-Easy-Deploy/README.md

 Usage:
   ./deploy.sh [options]

-Run with no options to check for Lemmy updates and deploy them
+Run with no options to check for Lemmy updates and deploy them, and/or restart a stopped deployment.

 Options:
   -s|--shutdown          Shut down a running Lemmy-Easy-Deploy deployment (does not delete data)